-For embedded systems consisting of multiple components, hierarchical scheduling [Reg01, Lip05] is an effective technique to arbitrate between a set of diverse scheduling algorithms.
-According to this scheme, the amount of the CPU portion can be set individually for each scheduler and application.
+In hierarchical scheduling [Reg01] a meta algorithm arbitrates between a set of diverse scheduling algorithms.
+Thus, it can appear to the individual scheduling algorithms and their applications that they execute alone in the system.
+Furthermore, the amount of the CPU portion can be set individually for each scheduler and application.
+Special attention has to be given to shared resources.

-For embedded systems subject to higly variable workload, an overload condition could degrade the system performance in an unpredictable fashion.
-Novel scheduling methodologies have been recently proposed to cope with transient and permanent overload conditions [BMV07].
+In those systems subject to higly variable workload, an overload condition could degrade the system performance in an unpredictable fashion.
+Novel scheduling methodologies have been recently proposed to cope with transient and permanent overload conditions.
 Transient overloads due to execution overruns can be effectively handled using resource reservation techniques [Mer94], according to which each activity consumes a fraction of the processing resource, independently of the actual execution demand.
 Permanent overload conditions, typically occurring in a periodic environment, can be efficiently handled by sporadic job skipping [Kor95] or by rate adaptation techniques (like elastic scheduling) [But02], which keep the load below a given threshold by acting on task periods.